 - Hot Country Singles - 26

 For HERC's tastes, this disc starts off strong with six great tracks in a row before flaming out.
-As the proud product of a redneck father and a hillbilly mother, HERC has always liked "Dueling Banjos" up to and including the sweet version below.
+As the proud product of a redneck father and a hillbilly mother, HERC has always liked "Dueling Banjos".

 What are your musical memories from when you were eight years old?

 If you failed to snag the five volumes in the series as they were released, Rhino took pity on you and made all five discs available in a special sleeve (pictured at the top of the post).
 All of the discs and the box set are still readily available although they are no bargain with only ten tracks per disc.